 15. The professional also stated that red maple is a poor food choice for cecropias.
 Nutritionally, it doesn't do the job.

 1. ALWAYS keep your insects from drying out.
 Seal them in a plastic container or freezer bag.
 Open periodically to freshen the air inside, but don't worry that the bugs will suffocate.
 Yes, they breathe, but they are not heavy breathers; there is sufficient air in a sealed enclosure.
-When the weather turns cold, refrigerate (literally; don't put in freezer!) them for the winter.
+When the weather turns wintry, refrigerate (literally; don't put in freezer!) them for the winter.
 Do not just put in a garage.
-If you must have a specific date, then we suggest by November 1st.
+If you must have a specific date, then we suggest around November 1st.